mark8m/course-docs/docs/project-expectations.md

 The software design document should be consistent with the requirements document, it should document and explain how the design will actually deliver the required features.

-There is no one “right” way to create this document.
+There is no one "right" way to create this document.
 Use your best judgement to choose the notations and tools.
 In any case, make sure that this document is meaningful with respect to your system.
 Be selective in what you portray about the architecture -- don’t go into too much detail but don’t make it overly superficial either.
 Suppose a new developer comes to the project: describe what is not obvious and definitely important to know.
 As for practical guidelines, each diagram should be described and motivated; you should use a consistent naming convention, and key elements should be annotated with further comments to explain their roles.

 Before getting started, refresh your understanding of UML, this book is recommended (chapters 1, 3, 4): <https://learning.oreilly.com/library/view/uml-distilled-a/0321193687/>.